Snowgan/MyDiary/README.md

 ![image](https://github.com/Snowgan/MyDiary/blob/master/MyDiarySnap04.gif)

-## Main Tech Poing
+## Main Tech Point
-* Using Core graphics to draw all the view of shape passwd
+* Using Core graphics to draw all the view of shape password
 * Using Core Data to save diary content
 * Using delegate control communication between class
 * Contianer Controller to manage slide menu